Stochastic Dominance Constrained Optimization with S-shaped Utilities: Poor-Performance-Region Algorithm and Neural Network: FSD Problem and Analytical Solution

-The conjugate function $I:(0, \infty) \rightarrow \R$ is given by $I(y) = \arg\sup_{x \geq B} = (U_1')^{-1} (y)$.
-Note that in Definition \ref{def:Sshaped}, there is no requirement for a finite left endpoint of the domain of the utility function (known as the liquidation boundary).
+Note that in Definition \ref{def:Sshaped}, there is no requirement for a finite left endpoint of the domain of the utility function (known as the liquidation boundary in \cite{HK2018}).
 We solve the FSD problem \eqref{prob:main1} with a general S-shaped utility and hence illustrate that using the FSD constraint can replace the liquidation boundary for risk management. \begin{theorem} With a general S-shaped utility in Definition \ref{def:Sshaped}, the optimal solution of Problem \eqref{prob:main1} is given by

 where (i) the Lagrange multiplier $\lambda > 0$ is solved from the binding budget constraint $\E[\rho X_{\text{FSD}}^*] = \overline{x}$, and (ii) for any $Q_0\left(1 - F_\rho(\rho)\right) < B$, the (state-dependent) tangent point $C \in (B, \infty)$ is solved from